The League of Extraordinary Gentlemen

 I am one of those incredibly rare people who actually enjoyed the League of Extraordinary Gentlemen film, so as soon as I realised that general consensus states that the original graphic novels are far superior, they became a firm fixture on my reading list.
 At long last, thanks to some frankly ridiculous discounts at Forbidden Planet, I've managed to pick up the first two volumes.
 At even longer last, our weekend away in Cornwall presented a prime opportunity to finally start reading them.

-My simply review is this: if volume two is even half as good as volume one, the series will be fantastic.
+My simple review is this: if volume two is even half as good as volume one, the series will be fantastic.
 Somehow, it's actually considered even better, so I'm pretty excited to find out how.
 The League of Extraordinary Gentlemen is everything a good graphic novel should be.
 The plot is intriguing, exciting and clever; the characters are interesting and fleshed out.
 Artistically, the drawing style isn't one I particularly gravitate towards but it matches the subject matter very nicely, plus every frame has such a huge amount of detail that the world basically builds itself.

 And what a world it is.
 If there is one thing the League series illustrates better than anything else, it is that modern copyright laws hinder creativity.
 I knew the vague idea had been to take a group of Victorian (and earlier) 'superheroes' from old pulp fiction and penny dreadfuls, and set them in a world alongside one another, creating a grotesque equivalent to the Justice League or Avengers.
 It's a concept I absolutely love and the main reason I enjoyed the film so much, but the novels run with that theme far beyond anything I had hoped for.
 The choice of characters is brilliant and runs far beyond the titular League themselves.
 The inclusion of Mycroft Holmes and Moriarty was incredibly welcome and a brilliant 'twist', but even more so are the little details littering the pages.
 Literary references abound, with cameos from the likes of the Artful Dodger not just serving to make the reader grin but also to progress the story in clever ways.